joelouthan/Theologicus/src/genesis/genesis10.md

 The kingdoms out of the lineage of Christ was also judged for their wickedness

->Jeremiah 22:25-30 (CSB) In fact, I will hand you over to those you dread, who intend to take your life, to Nebuchadnezzar king of Babylon and the Chaldeans.
+>Jeremiah 22:25-30 In fact, I will hand you over to those you dread, who intend to take your life, to Nebuchadnezzar king of Babylon and the Chaldeans.
 I will hurl you and the mother who gave birth to you into another land, where neither of you were born, and there you will both die.
 They will never return to the land they long to return to.”
 Is this man Coniah a despised, shattered pot, a jar no one wants?
 Why are he and his descendants hurled out